French Winter Ski Guide: Courchevel

 Whether you’re a beginner or an expert, the most popular activity in Courchevel is skiing.
 With eight black runs, 34 red runs, 35 blue runs, 19 green runs and fun and relaxed ‘zen’ areas, there is truly something for every level in Courchevel.

 The best way to discover the slopes in Courchevel is with an official ski guide.
-Guides can take you to the runs with the best snow conditions and that best match your level.
+Your private guide will create a custom experience depending on your desires for the day.
+They will take you to the runs with the best snow conditions and that best match your level.
 Another bonus of using a guide is you’ll have lift queue priority, so you’ll be able to spend more time skiing and less time waiting.

-Let French Side Travel take care of your ski equipment and skiwear rental.
-Enjoy using the newest equipment each season for enjoyable high-performance skiing.
+Instead of traveling with bulky gear, let French Side Travel handle your ski equipment and skiwear rental.
+Test out the newest equipment each season for enjoyable high-performance skiing.
 You’ll have everything you need to hit the slopes safely and stylishly.
 At the end of your stay, you can simply leave the ski equipment at the hotel for a hassle-free experience.

 view from the helicopter

-Helicopter Tour of the Alps
+Hot Air Balloon Tour Over the Alps

-When it comes time for aprés-ski the choices are plenty in Courchevel.
+When it comes time for aprés-ski, the choices are plenty in Courchevel.
 There are fabulous restaurants, sophisticated bars and nightlife, renowned boutiques for shopping, and activities ranging from snowmobiling to hiking.

-After a full day on the slopes, one of the best ways to relax is with a soothing bespoke massage session.
-The massage therapist personally prepares the organic oils.
-The blends aim to optimize the benefit of your massage, during and after the treatment.
-You can also partake in a private yoga class atop the mountain.
+After a full day on the slopes, one of the best ways to relax is with a soothing bespoke massage.
+Your massage therapist personally prepares the organic oils used during the experience to optimize the benefit of your massage, during and after the treatment.
+For those looking to stretch and unwind, a great option is a private yoga class atop the mountain.
 The combination of skiing and yoga is a great way to see the mountains, relieve mental stress and rejuvenate.

 It’s impossible to mention aprés-ski without mentioning La Folie Douce, a popular spot between Courchevel and Méribel for an afternoon of celebrating.
-Even non-skiers will love Courchevel!
+The party atmosphere is renowned worldwide.
+It’s accessible either by skis or on foot, so even non-skiers will love Courchevel!

 Where to Eat in Courchevel

-where to eat in courchevel la table des airelles
+la table des airelles Courchevel

 La Table des Airelles